 \begin{proof} Let $i$ be such that the distinguished legs of $S_1$ are contracted with some legs of $T_i$.
 Then by the definition of check-tensor, we may replace the contraction between $S_1$ and $T_i$ by a single HS tensor for which the contraction of $\widecheck{S}_1$ and $\widehat{T}_i$ is a hat-tensor.
 This reduces $m$ by $1$ and leaves $n$ unchanged.
 Continuing this process we are reduced to the case of $m=0$.
 Then we can apply the previous lemma. \end{proof}

-\begin{remark} Whether one uses a hat-tensors or a check-tensors is sometimes a matter of necessity and sometimes of convenience.
+\begin{remark} Whether one uses a hat-tensor or a check-tensor is sometimes a matter of necessity and sometimes of convenience.
 In particular, in this paper: \begin{itemize} \item We use a hat-tensor for any tensor which is a contraction of $b$ tensors.
 This hat-tensor will be obtained from $\widehat{b}$ by Lemma \ref{hatlemma}.

-\item We use a check-tensor for any two-leg tensor $T$ which is an orthogonal projector on the direct sum of one or more sectors.
-For example, if $T$ is the projector on $\d \oplus \u \oplus \r$, then its check-tensor $\widecheck{T}_{aa}=1, \, a = \d, \u, \r$, and all other components equal to zero.
-We find it convenient to use a check-tensor even for projectors on finite-dimensional subspaces. even though these tensors are HS and a hat-tensor exists.
-For example, if $T$ is the projector on $\o$ then $\widecheck{T}_{\o\o}=1$ is the only nonzero component. \end{itemize} \end{remark}
+\item We use a check-tensor for any two-leg tensor $S$ which is an orthogonal projector on the direct sum of one or more sectors.
+For example, if $S$ is the projector on $\d \oplus \u \oplus \r$, then its check-tensor $\widecheck{S}_{aa}=1, \, a = \d, \u, \r$, and all other components equal to zero.
+We find it convenient to use a check-tensor even for projectors on finite-dimensional subspaces, even though these tensors are HS and a hat-tensor exists.
+For example, if $S$ is the projector on $\o$ then $\widecheck{S}_{\o\o}=1$ is the only nonzero component. \end{itemize} \end{remark}